 Care / Usage

 If you have a front flap attached, take care to lay or position your bike carefully when you take the front wheel out.
-Try to avoid resting it on the flap and the end of mudguard as this will put outwards pressure on the end of the mudguard and will shorten its life.
+Try to avoid resting it on the flap as this will put outwards pressure on the end of the mudguard and shorten its life.

-If you have a coloured flap, the covering is 4 – 7 year outdoor rated vinyl, which should stand up to the worst water, dirt and grime but, if scratched, dirt will collect in those scratches.
+If you have a coloured flap, the covering is a 4 – 7 year outdoor vinyl, which should stand up to the worst water, dirt and grime but, if scratched, dirt could collect in those scratches.

 Now you have your flaps fitted and are staying cleaner make sure the rest of your group reciprocates!